Dane Smith (basketball)

-Dane Smith (born March 28, 1989) is a Canadian professional basketball player for the Cape Breton Highlanders of the National Basketball League of Canada (NBL).
+Dane Smith (born March 28, 1989) is a Canadian former professional basketball player who last played for the Cape Breton Highlanders of the National Basketball League of Canada (NBL).
 He has spent most of his career with the Saint John Mill Rats and the London Lightning.
 The Lightning won the league championship in Smith's rookie year in the 2013 NBL Canada Finals.
 He also competed with Colombian club UBC Muiscas in 2015.
 Smith is the author of Everything Being Said With No Words: Memoir Of A True Canadian Great.

 College career

 Smith played junior college basketball at Kilgore College in Texas under Brian Hoberecht for the 2008–10 season.
 After graduating from Kilgore College, his love for basketball continued to grow and he continued to train even harder.
 Smith later transferred to play for the University of Tennessee at Martin, in the Ohio Valley Conference of the NCAA Division I, from 2010 to 2012.
 As a senior, he started in 29 games.